Arne (Boeotia)

 Arne (Ἄρνη) was a town of ancient Boeotia, mentioned by Homer, and probably founded by the Boeotians after their expulsion from ancient Thessaly.
 Pausanias identified this Boeotian Arne with Chaeroneia, Strabo with Acraephium; and others again supposed that it had been swallowed up by the waters of the Lake Copais.
 Modern scholars locate Arne with the site of archaeological site of Magoula Balomenou.
-It may be linked to the ancient citadel of Gla.
+Alternately, Arne may be linked to the ancient citadel of Gla, whose Mycenaean name has been lost, though this is by no means uncontested.